WewokaChronicle/Umbilicus-Ascension/README.md

 How will you reach the top?

+### Play Information
+This game requires at least two players.
+If present, this game will attempt to use two gamepads.
+By default, the game uses WASD and IJKL controls.

+- Horizontal: Move sideways
+- Up: Jump
+- Action 1: Activate power (E on WASD controls, O on IJKL controls, A on Xbox 360 Controls)
+- Action 2: Cut Oxygen Tube (Q on WASD controls, U on IJKL controls, B on Xbox 360 Controls)

 ## Referenced Open Source Projects
 1. [InControl](https://github.com/pbhogan/InControl), an input manager for Unity that tames the cross-platform controller beast.
 InControl is not included in this repo.